Blooms the Chemist Metformin XR

 Tell your doctor if you drink alcohol.
 Alcohol can affect the control of your diabetes.
 Drinking excessive amounts of alcohol while you are being treated with metformin may also lead to serious side effects.

 Your doctor may suggest you stop drinking or reduce the amount of alcohol you drink.
 You should also avoid taking other medicines that contain alcohol.

-- You are planning to have any operations or radiographic procedures
+Tell your doctor if you are planning to have any operations or radiographic procedures.

 Taking other medicines

-- other medicines used to treat diabetes such as insulin, glitinides (repaglinide) and sulfonylureas (e.g. gliclazide, glibenclamide,)
+- other medicines used to treat diabetes such as insulin, glitinides (repaglinide) and sulfonylureas (e.g. gliclazide or glibenclamide)

 - iodinated contrast agents (dyes)